Cozy cobblestoned streets surrounded by classical colonial buildings in white and yellow with intricate artsy details

 Do I need to speak Portuguese to get around?

 No, you don’t need to speak Portuguese in Lisbon.
-While learning a few basic phrases is always appreciated, you can easily get by using English in Lisbon, especially in touristy areas and restaurants.
+While learning a few basic phrases is always appreciated, you can easily get around by using English in Lisbon, especially in touristy areas and restaurants.

 How many days should I spend in Lisbon?